TalaoDAO/context/wallet_interaction_protocol_mod.md

 ```

 ### Wallet implementation
-An option in the settings menu allows user to opt for one of the 2 specific Issuer Registry (mentionned above).
-In this case if this register is used successfully, the area to access the confirmation request message will be enriched by Issuer data (name,...).
+An option in the settings menu allows user to opt for one of the specific Issuer Registries (mentionned above).
+In this case if this register is used successfully, the area to access the confirmation request message will be enriched by Issuer data (data to be defined).

-Wallet makes a call to the Registry API with the DID associated with the QRCode “issuer” argument to read the Issuer callback and its details (legalName,...) from the registry.
-The wallet checks that the callback domainName is identical to the QRCode domain if this is the case it adds the legalName of the Issuer (and possibly other issuer details)  to the access confirmation request message.
+Wallet makes a call to the Registry API with the DID associated with the QRCode “issuer” argument to read the Issuer callback and its details from the registry.
+The wallet checks that the callback domain is identical to the QRCode domain if this is the case it adds Issuer data to the access confirmation request message.
 If this is not the case or if there is no register available, it indicates that the name of the Issuer could not be obtained and verified.

 # credentialOffer

 ## Motivation

 For holders wishes to engage with Issuers to acquire credentials, there must exist a mechanism for assessing what inputs are required from an issuer to process a request for credential issuance.
-The Credential Manifest is a common data format for describing the inputs a Subject must provide to an Issuer and the way the VCs shopuild be presented.
+A manifest is a common data format for describing the inputs a user must provide to an Issuer and the way the VCs shopuild be presented.
 This draft has been inpired by the Credential Manfifest specification with a very limited implementations of 2 items :

 - user inputs : For some VCs it is necessary to transfer the personal data of the user's profile to the Issuer.
 This information is accessible in the menu Profile of the wallet.
 These are: the user's last name, first name, telephone, address and email.
-- display output descriptors.
+- display output descriptors as labels (name, description) et templates objetcs (icon, color,...).

 ## Issuer implementation
-Currently when the wallet does a GET on the Issuer URL, a JSON is returned to the wallet (Issuer GET response):
+Currently (Credible 0.1) when the wallet makes a GET to the Issuer endpoint, a JSON is returned to the wallet (Issuer GET response):

 ```javascript
 {